xubowenhaoren/OPLiftToWake/README.md

 #### How do I use it?

 After installing the app, turn on the "Lift To Wake" toggle.
-You should also consider turning off the battery optimization for the app for a more consistent background performance.
+You should also consider turning off the battery optimization of the app for a more consistent background performance.
 Follow a guide [here](http://nine-faq.9folders.com/articles/11588-how-to-turn-off-battery-optimization-on-the-oneplus).

 #### Credits